gembarrett/coconduct-builder/specs.md

 As an open-source project owner, I want to build a well-considered Code of Conduct that is customised to my project.

 As a forum admin, I want to access a Code of Conduct resource which brings together a lot of the community-supported advice and tips provided in various blog posts.

-## Technical requirements
-- Upon arrival at the site, user is presented with:
-  - basic description of the tool
-  - two things required to implement a policy:
-    - >1 contact points for reports
-    - >1 people who monitor those points and have the power to respond (including excluding violators)
-  - links to further reading/information and contact info
-  - choice of building a code of conduct for (multiple selection available):
-    - an offline community (e.g. event)
-    - an online community (e.g. open-source repo)
-- having chosen the type of CoConduct, basic details are taken:
-  - user's name
-  - community name (can separate into offline name and online name)
-  - website
-  - happy to be added to list of users?
-- generate super-short version (e.g. for inclusion in intro speech/project description)
-- also generate short and long versions for display

 ## Common elements of CoConducts
 - specify which type of complaints will not be acted on (basic list, e.g. reverse-isms, with ability to add others)